NetApp/netapp-dataops-toolkit/Kubernetes/README.md

 def createVolume(
     pvcName: str,               # Name of new volume (name to be applied to new Kubernetes PersistentVolumeClaim/PVC) (required).
     volumeSize: str,            # Size of new volume.
 Format: '1024Mi', '100Gi', '10Ti', etc (required).
     storageClass: str = None,   # Kubernetes StorageClass to use when provisioning new volume.
-If not specified, default StorageClass will be used.
-Note: StorageClass must be configured to use Trident.
+If not specified, the default StorageClass will be used.
+Note: The StorageClass must be configured to use Trident or the BeeGFS CSI driver.
     namespace: str = "default", # Kubernetes namespace to create new PersistentVolumeClaim (PVC) in.
 If not specified, PVC will be created in namespace "default".
     printOutput: bool = False   # Denotes whether or not to print messages to the console during execution.
 ) :